Locations & Services

 Bullseye Projects (formerly Bullseye Gallery)

-Set in Portland’s art-rich Pearl District, Bullseye Projects explores contemporary glass with makers and viewers of all ages.
-The Bullseye Projects learning studio—combined with Bullseye's existing gallery spaces and in collaboration with Bullseye's factory studio—allow artists, designers, architects and visitors of all ages new opportunities to see exemplary work and expand their creativity through glass.
-Bullseye Projects programs include exhibitions and educational programming, hands-on making and learning experiences, arts events encouraging exploration and dialog, artist residencies in Bullseye's facilities across the US, assistance to artists seeking large-scale commissions, and collaboration with museums, schools, and arts organizations around the world.
+Bullseye Projects explores contemporary glass with makers, designers, and viewers of all ages.
+We create meaningful experiences with Bullseye glass via touring exhibitions and educational programming; hands-on making and learning experiences; arts events encouraging exploration and dialog; artist residencies in Bullseye's facilities across the United States; and collaboration with museums, schools, and arts organizations around the world.

 Klaus Moje Center for Research and Education